 Although the city’s suggestion was ultimately rejected by the city council, Thumbs Up has bigger implications for the sharing economy in Austin and across the country.
 In a world in which we trust strangers to give us rides, rent us apartments, or sell us various products through the internet, having a new digital badge that says, “Hey, I’m not a criminal,” could be extremely useful.

-“My hope is that Uber and Lyft come back to help us innovate together… but we certainly can’t force them to do that.”
 “We think a trusted identity is really important, even outside of TNCs,” Jones-Dilworth said.
 “We want to be the ultimate digital driver’s license.”

 Thumbs Up is still in the prototype phase, but developers claim early testing cut the fingerprinting process down to four minutes.
 Ideally, the company would like to put booths around the city, in local grocery stores and other popular commercial locations, allowing participants to be fingerprinted via an iPad.
 Before they can move forward with development, however, the creators need the city to approve the service and will also need a stamp of official approval from the Texas Department of Public Safety.